 Ten FAQs on direct mail.

-- What can I realistically expect a mailshot to do for me?
+- What can I expect a mailshot to do for my business?

 - Is direct mail more effective in business or consumer markets?